-Congestion on the arterial street and highway system increases the time it takes for automobiles, buses, and trucks to travel within Southeastern Wisconsin.
+Congestion on the arterial street and highway system increases the time it takes for cars, buses, and trucks to travel within Southeastern Wisconsin.
 Compared to other Midwest metro areas and metro areas across the nation, congestion and associated travel time delays in the Region are relatively low, and have increased slower than nearly all other peer metro areas over the last 30 years.
 Even with relatively low levels of congestion, however, efforts to decrease congestion in the Region would contribute to a range of benefits, including reduced vehicle emissions, reduced travel time delay for personal vehicles and public transit, reduced energy use, improved connectivity to nearby metropolitan areas, and reduced freight shipping travel times and costs.

-Due to its combination of a more compact development pattern, improved bicycle facilities, significantly enhanced transit service, and increases in highway capacity to address residual congestion, Alternative I would result in the least congested arterial street and highway system in the Region, with 6.6 percent (242.3 miles) of the system operating over its design capacity (moderate, severe, or extreme congestion) at some point during an average weekday.
-This congestion level under Alternative I would be about 0.1 percent less than the Trend (244.5 miles) and 0.7 percent less than Alternative II (264.7 miles).
-Not including highway improvements (except for currently committed highway expansion projects and freeway modernization) under

-Alternatives I and II would increase the percentage of congested arterial street and highway miles under these alternatives by about 3.5 percent (an additional 119.9 miles) and 3.0 percent (an additional 103.1 miles), respectively.
+Due to its combination of a more compact development pattern, improved bicycle facilities, significantly enhanced transit service, and increases in highway capacity to address residual congestion, Alternative I would result in the least congested regional arterial street and highway system, with 6.6 percent (242.3 miles) of the system operating over its design capacity (moderate, severe, or extreme congestion) at some point during an average weekday.
+This compares to about 6.7 percent under the Trend (244.5 miles) and 7.3 percent under Alternative II (264.7 miles).
+Not including highway improvements (except for committed highway expansion projects and freeway modernization) under Alternatives I and II would increase the percentage of congested arterial street and highway miles under these alternatives to about 10.1 percent (362.2 miles) and 10.3 percent (367.8 miles), respectively.